tdefa/curras-alonso_murine_single_cell_atlas/README.md

-#### Module to infer the cell type using smFISH data with two channels of two different marker genes.
-All the usefull functions and the pipeline is in main_cluster_split
+## Command line tool to infer the cell type using smFISH data with two channels of two different marker genes.
+## this code is design specifically to analyse the images from **A murine single cell atlas of the lung response to radiation injury**, A.Curras-Alonso et al.

 #### 1) create your conda from the file ENV.txt:
 conda list --explicit>ENV.txt